tetsuo13/TeamsStatusPub/README.md

 - .NET 7 runtime.
 - The desktop version of Teams must be installed.

+Tested against Microsoft Teams app Windows versions 1.5.00.21463 - 1.6.00.11166 although the latest release noted here may not always be up to date.

 ### Teams

 No additional changes are required, the default settings already log sufficient data.